hashicorp/terraform-provider-kubernetes-alpha/docs/index.md

 # Kubernetes alpha provider

-This Kubernetes provider for Terraform (alpha) supports all API resources in a generic fashion.
+This Terraform provider offers a dynamic interface that enables support for any Kubernetes API resource, including Custom Resources.

-This provider allows you to describe any Kubernetes resource using HCL.
-See [Moving from YAML to HCL](#moving-from-yaml-to-hcl) if you have YAML you want to use with the provider.
+The provider allows any Kubernetes resource to be codified using HCL.
+See [Moving from YAML to HCL](#moving-from-yaml-to-hcl) if you have existing YAML you want to use with Terraform.

-Please regard this project as experimental.
-It still requires extensive testing and polishing to mature into production-ready quality.
-Please [file issues](https://github.com/hashicorp/terraform-provider-kubernetes-alpha/issues/new/choose) generously and detail your experience while using the provider.
-We welcome your feedback.

-Our eventual goal is for this generic resource to become a part of our [official Kubernetes provider](https://github.com/hashicorp/terraform-provider-kubernetes) once it is supported by the Terraform Plugin SDK.
-However, this work is subject to signficant changes as we iterate towards that level of quality.
+This project is currently in beta.
+Please [file issues](https://github.com/hashicorp/terraform-provider-kubernetes-alpha/issues) generously.

 ## Schema